Variations on the Em-Dash: From Flash of Insight to AI as Stylized Cognition

 Louis-Ferdinand Céline, performing existential fatigue with the precision of a man who turned ellipses into trauma and punctuation into pathology.
 “Moi, je préfère les points de suspension… "Le tiret?
 Bah—c’est un trait d’union pour les lâches.”

-• And who, or what, is doing the thinking?
+And who, or what, is doing the thinking now?

 What’s Really at Stake